Skip to content

 With a wingspan reaching more than two metres, the Wedge-tailed Eagle is Australia’s largest bird of prey and one of the biggest eagles in the world.

 The Wedge-tailed Eagle is one of 24 diurnal (day-active) raptor species in Australia.
 Like other birds of prey, it has a hooked bill and large talons.
-It can weigh 4kg, measure 1m from head to tail-tip and has a wingspan of up to 2.3m (females are larger than males).
+Females are larger than males and can weigh up to 5.3kg, measure 1m from head to tail-tip and have a wingspan of up to 2.3m.1

 Young birds have brown feathers that become darker as the bird ages; mature adults are dark brown to black with white and bronze feathers on their necks and wings.
 The bird’s long powerful legs are feathered to the base of the toe.